Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Introduction

 The paper is organized as follows.
-Section~\ref{prem} is devoted to auxiliary statements on various topics needed in the main parts of the paper, such as equivalent norms for Sobolev spaces on manifolds, properties of reproducing kernels and self-adjoint differential operators, sampling inequalities and local differentiation matrices.
-The method and error bounds are presented in Section~\ref{method}, and a proof is given in Section~\ref{proof}.
+Sections~\ref{prem} and \ref{aux} are devoted to auxiliary statements on various topics needed in the main parts of the paper, such as equivalent norms for Sobolev spaces on manifolds, properties of reproducing kernels and self-adjoint differential operators, sampling inequalities and local differentiation matrices.
+Our least squares meshless finite difference method is presented in Section~\ref{method}, the error bounds in Section~\ref{estimates}, numerical examples in Section~\ref{numerics}, and a short conclusion in Section~\ref{conclusion}.